sdkbox-doc/en/src/chartboost/readme.md

 ## Configuration
 SDKBOX Installer will automatically inject a sample configuration to your `sdkbox_config.json`, that you have to modify it before you can use it for your own app

-Here is an example of Chartboost configuration, you need to replace `<CHARTBOOST ID>` and `<CHARTBOOST SIGNATURE>` items with your specific [Chartboost](https://www.chartboost.com) account information.
+Here is an example of the Chartboost configuration, you need to replace `<CHARTBOOST ID>` and `<CHARTBOOST SIGNATURE>` items with your specific [Chartboost](https://www.chartboost.com) account information.
 ```json
 "Chartboost":{
     "id":"<CHARTBOOST ID>",